schneiti/searouter-osm/README.md

 ###  ...
 Install and run the routing frontend
-First place a .fmi file containing the dijkstra grid graph in the [src/main/resources](./src/main/resources) directory called
+First place a .fmi file containing the grid graph in the [src/main/resources](./src/main/resources) directory called
 ```exported_grid.fmi```.